 Some of the city’s best markets include the Mindil Sunset Market, Nightcliff, Palmerston and Rapid Creek Markets.

-This leaves us with Mindil Beach and the waterfront.
+Let’s talk about Mindil Beach and the waterfront.

 Darwin is still tingling with wildlife not so prevalent in other beaches around Australia which leaves many to seek out the city’s wave and recreation lagoon.
-There are also some nice swim spots at Lee Point and Casuarina Beach.
+There are also some beautiful swim spots at Lee Point and Casuarina Beach.

 The Museum and Art Gallery of Northern Territory holds a brilliant display of the 1974 Cyclone Tracy with left much of the city in ruins.